 How do I feel about photography today?
 It’s complicated.

 What’s left of the burn is more analytical, more technical, more practical.
 More pay the bills, more what’s best for the assignment, more what needs to be done; less what I’d like to do.
-Will I ever return to place of personal fulfillment?
+Will I ever return to that place of personal fulfillment?
 I wish I could say I’m on the verge of a breakthrough, but instead I’ll leave you with platitudes of “time will tell”.
 We’ll just have to see.

 How about you?
 How has your relationship with photography changed over time.